 The term e-commerce has its roots in the 1960s when electronic data interchange (EDI) systems began enabling business transactions to be conducted over long distances.

-However, the term gained widespread use in the 1990s with the advent of the World Wide Web.
-As online shopping and business transactions began to rise, the term e-commerce was coined to describe these new online transactions.
+However the term gained widespread use in the 1990s with the advent of the World Wide Web.
+As online shopping and business transactions began to rise the term e-commerce was coined to describe these new online transactions.

-Initially, there was no standard spelling, leading to variations like “E-Commerce,” “eCommerce,” and “Ecommerce.”
+Initially, there was no standard spelling leading to variations like E-Commerce eCommerce and Ecommerce.

-Over time, businesses and industries gradually leaned toward more consistent spelling conventions, though no single form has completely dominated.
+Over time, businesses and industries gradually leaned toward more consistent spelling conventions though no single form has completely dominated.

 A Comparison to Other Internet Terms

-A helpful way to understand the shift in spelling is by comparing e-commerce to similar internet-related terms:
+Comparing E-commerce to Other Internet Terms a helpful way to understand the shift in spelling is by comparing e-commerce to similar internet-related terms:

-- Email: Originally “e-mail,” but the hyphen was dropped over time due to widespread usage.
+- Email: Originally e-mail but the hyphen was dropped over time due to widespread usage.

-- E-learning: Still commonly hyphenated, though “elearning” is gaining traction.
+- E-learning: Still commonly hyphenated though “elearning” is gaining traction.

 - E-business: Less commonly used but still follows a hyphenated format.

-Just like “email” lost its hyphen, “e-commerce” is experiencing a gradual transition toward “ecommerce.”
+Just like “email” lost its hyphen “e-commerce” is experiencing a gradual transition toward “ecommerce.”

 Why Are There So Many Variations of E-commerce Spelling?